PatrickH39/Counterpoints-Extension/docs/space-exploration.md

 ### Robotics on the ISS
 :::caution

-Canadarm, Canadarm2, and Canadarm3 respectively are successors of one another.
+Canadarm, Canadarm2, and Canadarm3 are successors of one another.
 They are not the same.

 :::